PhilippeLeopoldie/BooksLibraryFrontend/README.md

 # deploying link:

+2023/04/20 08:30AM (GMT+2): due to technical issues whith azure subscription the link is temporarily not available.

 the application is still in development but deployed on azure cloud service,  that allow me to work with:

   -the migration tool provided by EF core